 - The Reveal: That plate that Walt broke when he fell in front of Krazy-8?
 There's a piece of it missing that Krazy-8 will use to kill Walter once free.

-- Scare 'em Straight: Hank pulls this on Walter Jr. to discourage him from smoking pot.
+- Scare 'Em Straight: Hank pulls this on Walter Jr. to discourage him from smoking pot.
 Hilarious because Walter Jr. is not using any illegal drugs and is very confused as to why Hank is suddenly making such a big issue of it, while Hank thinks Junior is just trying to play it cool and gets even more over the top to make his point.

 - Sequel Hook: Walt's line to Skyler: "There's something I have to tell you."
+We find out later that he's gonna tell her about his cancer.

 - Sticky Fingers: Marie steals a pair of shoes from a shoe store with an annoying clerk.